James E. Brown III: F-22 Raptor

 In 2002, after eight years with F-117 program, Brown transferred to the F-22 Raptor.
 In this new role, he evaluated updated versions of the avionics software and improved the pilot-vehicle interface.
 On November 22, 2002, Brown flew the mission that completed all Pentagon-mandated flight test goals needed to start the next phase of the program.
 On this mission, Brown fired an AIM-9M Sidewinder missile at a supersonic QF-4 unmanned drone flying several miles directly ahead of the F-22.
 The unarmed missile passed close enough to the target to be assessed a lethal hit, satisfying the criteria needed to start the Dedicated Initial Operational Test & Evaluation (DIOTE) phase the following year.

 Brown has successfully dealt with many F-22 emergencies, including a fuel leak at 30,000 feet while traveling at nearly the speed of sound.
 On another flight, a mechanical problem affected one of the two jet engines shortly after take off.
 Aware of a similar situation that resulted in the loss of an F-117, Brown idled the ailing engine rather than shut it down.
 The second engine began losing power during the landing approach.
 Brown's unconventional technique to handling the initial problem allowed him to narrowly avoid a much more serious situation.

 In 2006, Brown was the lead test pilot for the F-22 Raptor program at Edwards Air Force Base.
 By 2008, Brown had logged over 7,600 flight hours in 124 different types of aircraft.
 In July 2011, Brown was promoted to Chief Test Pilot of the F-22 Raptor program for Lockheed Martin.
 In 2012, he became the first test pilot to reach 1,000 flight hours in the F-22.
 Including his hours in the F-117, Brown had more flight time in stealth jets than any other pilot in the world.

 Skunk Works and NTPS

 In 2013, Brown accepted the position of Chief of Flight Operations for the Lockheed Martin Skunk Works providing flight test oversight for evaluations of new technologies.
 Brown retired from Lockheed in January 2016 and joined the National Test Pilot School (NTPS) as chief operations officer and test pilot instructor.
 In 2019, he was promoted to NTPS vice president and chief operating officer.
-In 2021, he was selected as the president of the National Test Pilot School.
+In 2022, he was selected as president of the National Test Pilot School (NTPS).
+At the end of 2024, Brown retired as president of NTPS and moved to North Carolina.